honsys/redmjne/README.md

 reqires one modest change (so far) removal of AJP connector from server.xml (since I use haproxy rather that apache httpd, there's little need to support mod_jk).

+Note the haproxy.conf is composed via:

+cat haproxy_globaldefaults.conf haproxy_frontend_auth.conf haproxy_stats.conf haproxy_jeebackends.conf haproxy_nodejsbackends.conf > haproxy_nodejsbackends.conf

+All the above will require edits for one's specific deployment.
+If no NodeJS backends are of interest, edit the "frontend" conf and exclude the nodejsbackends from the cat.

 This is overdue some updates (as of Aug 2014) -- newer releases of all elements are available, and a number of scripts changes too.
 I plan to return to this "next week or next month (whatever that means).